-If you come to my law firm in Arlington, Virginia, for a consultation, I will review your divorce settlement and prenuptial agreement, ask you about why you or your ex-spouse believes a modification is necessary, and provide you with practical legal advice about what your options are.
+If you come to my law firm in Arlington, Virginia, for a consultation, I will review your divorce settlement, ask you why you or your ex-spouse believes a modification is necessary, and provide you with practical legal advice about your options.

-To successfully modify your divorce agreement, you must prove that circumstances warrant a modification.
-If any one of the following is true since the divorce was finalized, there might be the need for a modification:
+To modify your divorce agreement, you must prove that circumstances warrant a modification.
+If any one of the following is true since the divorce was finalized, a modification might be needed: